 Sickness absence alone costs organisations as much as £522 per employee per year (CIPD, 2016).
 An absence management system can significantly help reduce these costs through increased efficiency.
 With a specialist system in place, it’s estimated that employees can save as much as 4.5 hours each year, with time-savings for HR staff considerably higher.
 Absence tends to be more disruptive and noticeable in smaller organisations, therefore increased efficiency can ensure that your company is always running at its most productive.

 Spreadsheets don’t provide high-level reports which can help resolve issues with absenteeism in your organisation.
 Using a specialist absence management system will allow early-intervention measures to be put in place to reduce staff absences, you can also track sick leave and report staff sickness quickly and securely online and pinpoint any areas that may be causing issues within the business.
 These measures can help your organisation reduce unnecessary time off by up to 20%.

 With an absence management system, you let your staff take control of their holiday requests.
 With private logins, users can log in and view absence records and book holiday leave anytime on any device.
 Staff can see if any other employees are off at the same time and managers can set minimum staff levels to ensure your organisation is not left short, this is especially essential around busier times of the year.
 Managers can also view each employee’s Bradford Factor score, this highlights any absence issues amongst staff and helps to manage absenteeism in the workplace.

 5. System integration

-e-days is available to be integrated into HRIS, time and attendance software, and ERP & payroll, such as Sap, Oracle and PeopleSoft. e-days calendars can also be synchronized into popular systems such as Outlook and Gmail using an iCal feed which means managers can get a quick overview of staff holidays in seconds.
+e-days is available to be integrated into HRIS, time and attendance software, and ERP & payroll, such as Sap, Oracle and PeopleSoft. e-days shared calendars can also be synchronized into popular systems such as Outlook and Gmail using an iCal feed which means managers can get a quick overview of staff holidays in seconds.